-The Bacteria producing H2O2 may cause a green discoloration through the oxidation of nitrosohaemochrome to choleomyoglobin, frequently seen as green spots.
-Exposure to air is necessary for the formation of H2O2.
-The bacterial greening in the Centre of the meat products is caused by bacteria surviving the cooking process which after exposure to air start to produce H2O2.
-Due to a high heat resistance, W.viridescens has been demonstrated to survive regular heat processing in sausage processing, being able to survive for more than 40 minutes at 68°C. The surface greening is caused by bacteria which contaminate the product after cooking.
-Homofermentative Lactobacillus spp., heterofermentative La-tobacillus spp., Leuconostoc spp. and C. divergens are able to form H2O2.
-Other bacteria that have been associated with greening are Elzterococcus spp. and Pediococcus spp.[71-77]
+The Bacteria producing H2O2 may cause a green discoloration through the oxidation of the nitrosohaemochrome to the choleomyoglobin, frequently seen as green spots.
+Exposure to the air is necessary for the formation of H2O2.
+The bacterial greening in the Centre of the meat products is caused by the bacteria surviving the cooking process which after exposure to air starts to produce H2O2.
+The high heat resistance, W.viridescens has been demonstrated to survive regular heat processing in sausage processing, being able to survive for more than 40 minutes at 68°C. The surface greening is caused by bacteria which contaminate the product after cooking.
+The Homofermentative Lactobacillus spp., the heterofermentative Lactobacillus spp., the Leuconostoc spp., and the C. divergens are able to form H2O2.
+Other bacteria that have been associated with greening are Elzterococcus spp. and Pediococcus spp.
+[71,72,73,74,75,76,77].

-The Gas production
+The Gas Production

-The Clostridium spp. have been associated with the production of large amounts of gas (H2, and CO2,) in the vacuum-packaged beef, accompanied by foul off-odors.
-The Gas production (CO2) by lactic acid bacteria without extensive off-odours may be associated with the vacuum-packaged beef and pork [78-84].
+Clostridium spp. has been associated with the production of large amounts of gas (H2, and CO2,) in the vacuum packaged beef, accompanied by foul-off odors.
+The Gas production (CO2) by lactic acid bacteria without extensive off odours may be associated with vacuum-packaged beef and pork [78,79,80,81,82,83,84].